-One of the important things about a QROPS is choosing the correct QROPS based on your circumstances.
-It is important to note that your assets transferred to a QROPS could be liable to certain taxes in your chosen jurisdiction.
+One of the important things about a QROPS is choosing the correct QROPS based on your situation.
+It is important to note that your capital be transferred to a QROPS could be liable to certain taxes in your chosen province.
 It is advisable to talk to a financial adviser regarding taxes and other charges.

-It is essential that you understand the benefits, process and the consequences of forming a QROPS.
-You can contact us and speak to our reputed financial adviser for any question you may have regarding a QROPS explanation.
+It is essential that you understand the benefits, process, and consequences of forming a QROPS.
+You can write to us and speak to our reputed financial adviser for any question you may have regarding a QROPS explanation.

 Before the introduction of QROPS (Qualifying Overseas Pension Scheme) various laws and regulations were in place that did not allow easy transfer of a UK pension to other countries; whereas now it is possible for UK pension holders living outside the United Kingdom to transfer it to their country of choice.

 When looking at investing in a QROPS, there are a number of aspects that you need to take into consideration.
-Factors such as pension structure, nationality, tax residency etc. should all be taken into account.
+Factors such as pension structure, nationality, tax residency, etc. should all be taken into account.
 There are many thousands of Britons living in other countries and if you are not a member of a QROPS already, you might want to consider transferring your UK pension to a QROPS.
-A UK pension transfer to a QROPS will allow you greater investment flexibility and control over your pension fund whilst receiving valuable tax benefits.
+A UK pension transfer to a QROPS will allow you greater investment and control over your pension whilst receiving valuable tax benefits.

-The following outline of QROPS eligibility criteria will help you understand if you qualify.
+The following outline of QROPS eligibility criteria will help you understand if you pass.